 I left the University of North Texas in 1985 to work as a psychologist for the Minirth-Meier Clinic in Dallas and was there for six years.
 I moved back to Austin in 1991 and have been in private practice since then.
 While in private practice, I have provided individual and couples counseling, conducted personal growth seminars, and authored self-help books.

 I met and married my wife, Holly, while in graduate school at the University of Texas.
 Holly is the “wife of noble character” spoken of in Proverbs and a wonderful gift to me.
-We’ve been married for thirty-eight years and have three incredible “kids” we are so proud of we could bust our buttons every time we think of them.
-One of our wonderful kids has given us two precious granddaughters that we think hung the moon and are looking forward to spoiling the rest of their lives.
+We’ve been married for forty years and have three incredible “kids” we are so proud of we could bust our buttons every time we think of them.
+We also have three precious grandchildren that we think hung the moon and are looking forward to spoiling the rest of their lives.

 The final “about me” that I want you to know is that I am a Christian.
 My faith is the greatest blessing I’ve ever experienced, the lens through which I look at life, and the foundation on which I offer help and hope to people.